DaniBodor/OrgaMovie_v3/README.md

 - Z-step: set the axial step size (in microns).
 This is used for the color-bar legend.
 - Output format: choose whether output videos should be in between _\*.avi_ or _\*.tif_ or both.
     - TIFs are easier to use for downstream analysis in ImageJ but require significantly more diskspace than AVIs (~25-50x larger files).
-- Save separate projections: if this is checked, then the depth and max projections are also saved as separate \*.tifs without any legend, etc (for easy editing in FiJi)
+- Save separate projections: if this is checked, then the depth and max projections are also saved as separate \*.tifs without any legend, etc (for easy editing in Fiji)

 ### Movie settings
 - Frame rate: the frame rate of the output movie (for _\*.avi_).
 Set how many seconds each frame stays in view when playing the movie.